Henry Friendly: Early life

-Friendly was born in Elmira, New York, on July 3, 1903, the only child of a middle class German-Jewish family.
-He was descended from Southern German dairy farmers in Wittelshofen, Bavaria, that had adopted the surname of Freundlich.
-Josef Myer Freundlich (1803–1880), Friendly's great-grandfather, was a prosperous farmer whose estate burned down in 1831; after being denied help by his neighbors because he was Jewish, Josef grew affluent from livestock dealing.
-Heinrich Freundlich, Friendly's grandfather, immigrated to the United States in 1852 to avoid conscription and anglicised the family surname to Friendly.
-Heinrich worked as a businessman in Cuba, New York, beginning as a peddler.
-He progressed to own a carriage factory before the birth of Friendly's father, Myer Friendly, (Note: President of the Friendly Boot and Shoe Company.) who migrated to Elmira in his youth.
+Henry Jacob Friendly was born in Elmira, New York, on July 3, 1903, the only child of middle-class German-Jewish parents, Myer and Leah.
+His ancestors were dairy farmers in Wittelshofen, Bavaria, who adopted the surname Freundlich (lit.
+'Friendly').
+His great-grandfather, Josef Myer Freundlich (1803–1880), was a prosperous farmer who lost his estate in a fire in 1831 but later made a fortune in livestock dealing.
+Josef's son, Heinrich, immigrated to the United States in 1852 to avoid conscription and anglicised the family name to Friendly.
+Heinrich began working as a peddler but soon acquired and ran a carriage factory in Cuba, New York.
+His son, Myer, moved to Elmira at eighteen to work for an uncle, Samson, manufacturing shoes.
+(Note: After Samson retired, he sold his holdings to Myer, who succeeded him as the president of the Friendly Boot and Shoe Company.)
+In 1897, Myer married Leah Hallo, the daughter of a shopkeeper.
+The family lived comfortably, especially after 1917, when Myer won great success as a mortgage investor.